Paris is famous for many things: film, food, romance, and, of course, fashion.

 If you want a drink with your view, head to one of Paris’ rooftop bars like Terrass Hôtel or The Montana.
 For a bit of culture with your cocktail, try the Zyriab in the Institute du Monde Arabe or check out a fashion or art exhibition at Cité de la Mode et du Design before heading to the terrace for river views.

 Feast on French food

-The food is an attraction itself in Paris, from bakeries and bistros to Michelin-star restaurants.
+Food is an attraction itself in Paris, from bakeries and bistros to Michelin-star restaurants.
 Start with a classic; the croissant.
-While you could head to almost any neighborhood bakery and you’d be guaranteed a good pastry, check out La Maison d’Isabelle, Des Gateaux et Du Pain or Bo&Mie for their inventive raspberry filled croissant.
+While you could head to almost any neighborhood bakery and you’d be guaranteed a good pastry, check out La Maison d’Isabelle, Des Gateaux et Du Pain or Bo&Mie for their inventive raspberry-filled croissant.

 For a low-key lunch, pick up a selection of cheeses from Fromagerie Laurent Dubois Bastille and a crusty baguette from Miss Manon a few stores down then walk to nearby Place des Vosges to eat on a bench or patch of grass.